Understanding conflict minerals in the supply chain

-Increasingly a combination of EU Directives, national legislation and CSR reporting frameworks all include requirements for organisations to understand a lot more about their suppliers’ business practices and policies.
-Topics growing in importance include a supplier’s approach to working conditions, human rights, health and safety, environmental performance and anti-bribery measures – conflict minerals can be added to this list, although actually at its core it is a working conditions, human rights, and anti-bribery issue.
+Increasingly a combination of EU Directives, national legislation, and CSR reporting frameworks all include requirements for organisations to understand a lot more about their suppliers’ business practices and policies.
+Topics growing in importance include a supplier’s approach to working conditions, human rights, health and safety, environmental performance, and anti-bribery measures – conflict minerals can be added to this list, although actually at its core it is a working condition, human rights, and anti-bribery issue.

 5 steps to addressing conflict minerals in your supply chain

-In order to achieve supplier compliance across any of these topics, as well as ensuring that your own organisation is compliant with Section 1502 of the Dodd Frank Act, you need to take a holistic approach.
+In order to achieve supplier compliance across any of these topics, as well as ensure that your own organisation is compliant with Section 1502 of the Dodd-Frank Act, you need to take a holistic approach.
 The following steps will help any organisation begin to understand their conflict mineral status and ensure the difficulties with this year’s SEC filing become a starting point for significant improvements in the years to come.

 1. Review information collected from your suppliers

 In addition to the information that you need to collect for conflict minerals reporting, your organisation may already be gathering additional due diligence information from its suppliers.
-This could be insurances, bribery and corruption information or even environmental policies.
-It is important that you understand any current processes that are in place and if possible ensure consistency across the data gathering process.
+This could be insurance, bribery and corruption information, or even environmental policies.
+It is important that you understand any current processes that are in place and if possible ensure consistency across the data-gathering process.
 The response rate and quality of information from your suppliers will be improved by reducing the number of separate and disjointed information requests you send them.

-When an organisation first starts to analyse their supply chain there are a number of unknowns, from up to date contact details for the supplier to the information you need to request from them.
+When an organisation first starts to analyse its supply chain there are a number of unknowns, from up-to-date contact details for the supplier to the information you need to request from them.
 By dedicating time to manage the process properly you are not only working towards understanding your organisation’s conflict mineral status but also driving the potential rationalisation and effective management of your suppliers.

 4. Move the process online